 Before You Go Home

 You’re excited to get home and start your new life together as a family.
 Before you go, we will help you with some important items, such as:

-When you have a baby at Floyd, the care doesn’t stop after you leave the hospital.
+When you have a baby at Atrium Health Floyd Medical Center, the care doesn’t stop after you leave the hospital.
 We’re here to help your entire family stay healthy.
 We offer: